 If you aren’t able to get tickets for the Infinity Mirrored Room, the Infinity Box is also a neat installation and it is available for everyone to check out.

-The rest of the musuem is filled with contemporary collections from the 1950s to the present.
-The museum is well done and we really enjoyed our visit!
+The rest of the museum is filled with contemporary collections from the 1950s to the present.
+The museum is well done, and we really enjoyed our visit!

 The Broad is located next to the Walt Disney Concert Hall.
-This iconic building is known for its unique architcture and is the home of the Los Angeles Phil Harmonic.
-I recommend purchasing tickets to a show if they are performing during your visit.
+This iconic building is known for its unique architecture and beautiful Blue Ribbon Garden.
+It is the home of the Los Angeles Philharmonic, and I recommend purchasing tickets to a show if they are performing during your visit.

 As a side note, the Broad sits at the top of the steep Grand Avenue and offers a cool view of the city if you want to snap a photo!